#BRAINSTREAM

 The Lies I Couldn’t Justify Anymore

-Eventually, I slipped.
-I lied again—this time about using, and later, about selling.
 Those lies felt different.
-Not because they were bigger, but because they cut deeper.
-I saw them for what they were: evidence that I still hadn’t healed.
-I’ll tell that full story another day, but the takeaway is this—it’s hard to stop lying when it’s tied to survival.
-But it’s harder to keep lying once you’ve tasted what real truth feels like.
+Not because they were bigger, but because they landed harder.
+They were proof I still wasn’t healed.
+I’ll tell the full story another day, but here’s the part that matters right now: it’s hard to stop lying when lying got tied to survival.
+But once you’ve tasted real truth, the lies start to rot in your mouth.
+You can feel them turning on you.

 Moody photo reflecting hidden struggles and the weight of unspoken truths